 What Changes Quality, Colors, Size, and Patch Construction

 Size is the first limiter.
-Small patches force simplification, so thin script, fine outlines, and tiny taglines are the first details to disappear.
+Small patches force simplification, so thin script, fine outlines, tiny taglines, and detailed mascots are the first elements to disappear.
 A line that looks crisp in a PDF can vanish in thread.
 A serif font that looks elegant at full size can turn muddy at 2 inches wide.
+If the mark relies on small copy, a woven patch usually has a better chance than a standard embroidered patch.

 Color is the next trap.
 Black on black may look premium, but only if contrast is strong enough.
 White on heather gray can look clean or washed out depending on the knit and finish.
+Bright red can shift warmer on some patch materials, while cream thread can look yellow beside certain off-white beanies.
 If brand color matters, use Pantone references, thread charts, or physical samples.
 Screens are not dependable.

 Construction also changes readability.
 Embroidered patches give texture and a classic feel, but they are less forgiving with detail.
 Woven patches handle smaller text better.
-Leather works for minimal marks and simple shapes.
-PVC is durable and bold, but it is not right for every restaurant identity.
+Leather and faux leather work best for minimal marks, simple shapes, and debossed or engraved finishes.
+PVC and silicone are durable and bold, but they do not fit every restaurant identity, especially brands with a heritage, bakery, wine bar, or fine dining feel.

 Backing and attachment affect both price and durability.
 For daily staff use, a sewn finish usually holds up better than a temporary adhesive-style option.
-Beanie construction matters too: cuffed, slouch, acrylic, and wool-blend styles all change how a patch sits and how it reads once worn.
+Beanie construction matters too: cuffed, slouch, ribbed, acrylic, recycled polyester, and wool-blend styles all change how a patch sits and how it reads once worn.

 The best proofs show the logo on the actual beanie color, not floating in white space.
 That makes it easier to judge contrast, shape, and real-world readability.
 If packaging is included, ask about paper specs and transit protection too.
-FSC-certified paper may matter for the brand, and ISTA testing is worth asking about if cartons will move through warehouses or distributors before delivery.
+FSC-certified paper may matter for the brand, and ISTA-style transit testing is useful if cartons will move through warehouses, distributors, or multi-location shipments before delivery.

 Proof Process, Revisions, and Turnaround Expectations